 Trousers and Coat

-Kevlar is a popular material for constructing the outer shell of the coat, as are other fire-resistant materials such as aramid and Nomex.
+Kevlar is a popular material for constructing the outer shell of the coat, as are other fire-resistant materials like aramid and Nomex.
 Nomex can carbonize and thicken in extreme heat, and this helps to prevent burns by increasing the barrier between the firefighter and the source of the flame.

-Many firefighters and fire chiefs swear by Nomex and Kevlar used in combination as the outer shell on coats and trousers.
-While Nomex boasts a high resistance to flame, Kevlar is extremely tough, lightweight and even offers a degree of thermal protection.
+Many firefighters and fire chiefs swear by using Nomex and Kevlar in conjunction as the outer shell on coats and trousers.
+While Nomex boasts a high resistance to flame, Kevlar is extremely tough and lightweight, and it even offers a degree of thermal protection.

 Trousers are often reinforced with leather along the cuffs and at the knees to provide another layer of protection and resist the expected wear and tear that comes with the job.